Get to know, GG Deluxe!

 Ger Bol, a cornerstone of the Groningen music scene, began his musical journey in 1962 as the bassist for the skiffle group Gold Stars.
 In 1964, a pivotal moment arrived when the Gold Stars merged with Garry Wiltens and Nico Jans, giving birth to the iconic Dutch beat band, Nicky and the Shouts.
 In Nicky and the Shouts, Bol was not only the bassist and rhythm guitarist but also a key songwriter, contributing to many of their popular hits.

-Check out the 6 hit singles here on wavlake!
+Check out the 6 hit singles here!

 Following his tenure with Nicky and the Shouts, Bol's musical exploration continued with The Band of Hope and Glory.
 The 1970s saw him deeply immersed in Groningen's thriving music scene, collaborating with bands like Progenitive and Plant.
 His creative energy extended to spin-off projects like Fongers Band and Balloon, further solidifying his reputation as a versatile musician.